SafarbatiSami/Biom3d_Doc/README.md

 Third, press the "Start" button to start the prediction.
 You can follow the prediction process in the terminal.

+Fourth,Fourth, choose prediction options : Keep the biggest object only or keep big objects only, or none.

-Forth, once prediction are finished you can download them from the drop-down menu in the "Download predictions" frame and choosing a download location on your local computer with the "Browse button".
+Fifth, once prediction are finished you can download them from the drop-down menu in the "Download predictions" frame and choosing a download location on your local computer with the "Browse button".
 Download then your results with the "Get data" button.

 ### Local (with Omero)